govuk-one-login/di-fec-ga4-demo/src/components/language-select/README.md

 [!NOTE]

-- ariaLabel is a brief description of the purpose of the navigation, omitting the term "navigation", as the screen reader will read both the role and the contents of the label.
+- `ariaLabel` is a brief description of the purpose of the navigation, omitting the term "navigation", as the screen reader will read both the role and the contents of the label.
-- Language contains the code of your i18next active language
+- `activeLanguage` contains the language code of your i18next active language e.g 'en'
-- class lets you add any css class to the nunjuck component.
+- `class` lets you add any css class to the nunjuck component.
-- Languages is an array of all the languages you support in your application.
+- `languages` is an array of all the languages you support in your application.
   [!NOTE]

 ### Prerequisites